By Chet Yarbrough

 Capitalism is an economic and political system for trade and industry that allows individuals rather than a collective determine one’s future.
 The capitalist ideal’s upside is that people have more freedom.
 The downside is unrestricted human nature becomes brutish and unfair.
 Some form of governance is needed to provide rule-of-law.
 Without rule-of-law, society devolves into an anarchy of individual interests.

-The harm is somewhat inchoate but care for others is missing in Kolhatkar’s story of Cohen’s view of life.
-Lives were ruined by Cohen; i.e. some of his closest associates are abandoned, traders operating as information gophers break the law, and Cohen is divorced by his first wife.
+Lives were ruined by Cohen; i.e. some of his closest associates are abandoned, traders operating as information gophers break the law.
 Cohen focuses on making money because it offers power and prestige.
 The gap between rich and poor widens because of Cohen’s philosophy of life.
 In the end, Cohen is not found guilty of insider trading, but many of his employees lives are ruined.

 The story of Steven Cohen is the story of a Trump presidency in the United States.
 America loses its way when capitalism is only seen through the prism of wealth.
 The “Get out of my way” philosophy of Cohen and Trump are cut from the same cloth.
 The difference is–one is more financially successful than the other.